-9.8 Financing Strategy - Next Steps
+7.8 Financing Strategy - Next Steps

 Once a comprehensive capital needs forecast, including all of the Township's assets, has been developed through future expansions of this asset management plan, a full financing strategy can be developed.
+It is noted that the Township will be required to include a comprehensive financing strategy will in the asset management plan by July 1, 2025.